kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 cook_pipeline + lunch_pipeline
 ```

-This combination will visualise since it's valid pre-runtime, but it will not run since `food` is not an output of the cook pipeline:
+This combination will visualise since it's valid pre-runtime, but it will not run since `food` is not an output of the `cook_pipeline` because the output of the `cook_pipeline` is `grilled_veg`:

 ![disjoined](../meta/images/cook_disjointed.png)